albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: assert(exp, [message])

 throws an exception if exp is null or false.
 Throws "assertion failed" string by default, or message if specified.
+If message argument is function it is evaluated and return value is used as message text.
+This is to avoid unnecessary string formatting when it is not needed.

 .. js:function:: print(x)